Typically, seasonal business are those that sell things that are in demand during particular times of the year.

 2. Hire seasonal employees

 Generally speaking, hiring seasonal employees is a wonderful approach to handling the extra business during busy times.
-These workers are often on a temporary basis; during slack times, many small businesses will resume using their regular staff.
+These workers are often temporarily; during slack times, many small businesses will resume using their regular staff.

 Consider recruiting seasonal workers when business picks up to assist maximize productivity and profit.
 Be sure to make this apparent to potential prospects.